Countly/countly-sample-ios/README.md

 	git submodule update --init
 </pre>

-after you cloned this repository to get latest Countly iOS SDK.
+after you cloned this repository to get the latest Countly iOS SDK.

 https://count.ly